andrepadeti/scandiweb-test/README.md

-use react-router-dom with class components => HOC instead of hooks new lib: html-react-parser to parse an html string new lib: react-outside-click-handler to handle outside component clicks new lib: swiper for image carousel
+use react-router-dom with class components => HOC instead of hooks new lib: html-react-parser to parse an html string new lib: react-outside-click-handler to handle outside component clicks new lib: react-image-gallery for image carousel

 graphql and apollo client
 https://www.howtographql.com/react-apollo/0-introduction/